andre2/Micro-MVC-Blog/README.md

 MicroMVC Blog App
 =========

-This is a simple blog app built on a work in progress micro-MVC framework by Austin Overton.
+A simple blog application built on a custom MVC framework.
+I built the framework while learning more about the intricacies of MVC.

 Installation